 Students can request to have their names withheld from public view in the online list of graduates.
 Student names, personal testimonies, and pictures are published only with a student’s written (e-mail or post) consent.

 The University encourages all who have complaints to resolve them informally.
 The complainant shall identify the person responsible for the area of concern, e.g., a professor for grades; the registrar for admissions; the Director of Fiscal Affairs regarding finances.
-If that person is not responsive within two weeks, the complainant may contact the next level. e.g. grades disputes are directed to the Director of Academic Affairs; dissatisfaction with the Advisor are addressed to the Director of Student Services.
+If that person is not responsive within two weeks, the complainant may contact the next level. e.g., grades disputes are directed to the Director of Academic Affairs; dissatisfaction with the Advisor are addressed to the Director of Student Services.
 If there is no response at the second level, the student may register his complaint with the CEO.

 Policy

 The University encourages all student or employee complaints to be resolved through informal, interpersonal communications between the parties impacted.
 Many complaints can be quickly resolved through effective communication and cooperation.
 However, there may be situations that require a more formal process.
 Therefore, the University has adopted an informal complaint procedure and a formal grievance procedure in which the student, volunteer, administrator, employee, or any other person can seek assistance from the university to resolve an issue or concern.
+The complaint and grievance policy shall be included in the university’s annual academic catalog and be published on the university website.
+The compliance officer will also make the policy available upon request to any aggrieved party.

 Definitions: